Trevor Bauer: Yokohama DeNA BayStars (2023)

-Diablos Rojos del México
+Diablos Rojos del México (2024)

 On March 18, 2024, Bauer announced that he would start the season by pitching in six games for the Diablos Rojos del México of the Mexican League (LMB).
 On April 21, in his second start for the Diablos, Bauer pitched six innings, recording 14 strikeouts including an immaculate inning in the 4th, and struck out nine consecutive batters, equaling the league record.
 At midseason, Bauer led the league in ERA (1.50) and strikeouts (62) and was tied for the lead in wins (5).
 He was selected to the LMB All-Star Game and named the starting pitcher for the South Division.
 On May 25, Bauer agreed to a contract extension with the Diablos for the remainder of the 2024 season.
 On June 21, Bauer set the Mexican League single-game strikeout record with 19 strikeouts against the Guerreros de Oaxaca.
 In 14 starts, he recorded a 10–0 record and 2.48 ERA with a league–leading 120 strikeouts across 83 1/3 innings pitched.
 Additionally, his 10 wins were tied for the league lead alongside César Valdez and Juan Pablo Oramas.
 Bauer's milestones came despite multiple health issues that he battled during the regular season, which he detailed in videos posted to his YouTube channel.
 He was sidelined for nearly two weeks in mid-July due to gastrointestinal issues, which were later diagnosed as ulcerative colitis.
 After starting medications, Bauer developed partial paralysis and numbness in his lower extremities.
 He left the team in early August and returned to Arizona to seek medical treatment.
 It was later revealed he had been diagnosed with Guillain–Barré syndrome, which was caught early and subsequently treated with immunoglobulin therapy.

 Bauer missed the first series of the LMB playoffs, but returned following successful treatment of GBS.
 During the playoffs, Bauer posted a 1.67 ERA and struck out 32 batters over 27 innings pitched, culminating in the Diablos winning the Serie del Rey.
 Following the season, Bauer was awarded as the 2024 Mexican League Pitcher of the Year.

-Yokohama DeNA BayStars (second stint)
+Yokohama DeNA BayStars (2025)

 On January 27, 2025, Bauer signed with the Yokohama DeNA BayStars of Nippon Professional Baseball, marking his second stint with the team.
+He made 21 appearances for Yokohama, posting a 4-10 record and 4.51 ERA with 119 strikeouts across 133 2/3 innings pitched.
+On December 2, Bauer and the BayStars parted ways.